The Day of Dignity and Freedom is marked in Ukraine on November 21 every year.

 The Association Agreement between Ukraine and the EU should have been signed at a summit meeting of Eastern Partnership in Vilnius held through November 28-29, 2013.
 However, on November 21, the Ukrainian government decided to stop the preparation for signing the Association Agreement.
 On the same day, late at night, people started gathering at Maidan Nezalezhnosti in Kyiv to protest against this government's decision.

-This date is officially considered the beginning of the Ukrainian Revolution of Dignity.
-Around 2,000 people gathered the same night when the decree to change geopolitical course of Ukraine and suspend preparations for signing the Association Agreement was made public.
+November 21, 2013, is officially considered the beginning of the Ukrainian Revolution of Dignity.
+Around 2,000 people gathered the same night when the decree to change the geopolitical course of Ukraine and suspend preparations for signing the Association Agreement was made public.

 Many opposition leaders called for protest via Facebook and Twitter and later on the representatives of the opposition and pro-EU parties were the ones to lead the protests.

-Read the full History of the Revolution of Dignity in Ukraine here.
+You can read the full History of the Revolution of Dignity in Ukraine HERE.